Title

 Executive Order No. 110 establishes a Comprehensive Social Benefits Program (CSBP) to provide various types of benefits and assistance to military, police, and their support units who are killed or wounded in legitimate actions or operations, as well as their qualified beneficiaries, with the implementation led by the Department of the Interior and Local Government (DILG) and the Department of National Defense (DND).

-The CSBP is a mechanism institutionalized to provide speedy, sustainable, and rationalized social benefits and assistance to military, police, their support units, and their beneficiaries who are killed or wounded in legitimate State-sanctioned actions or operations.
+The CSBP is institutionalized as a mechanism to provide speedy, sustainable, and rationalized social benefits and assistance to military, police, and their support units (and qualified beneficiaries) who are killed or wounded in legitimate actions/operations sanctioned by the State.

-'Killed-in-Action' refers to a covered personnel killed in the line of duty during a legitimate combat operation, disaster response, search and rescue activities, or related military action supporting police operations.
+KIA refers to a covered personnel killed in the line of duty in a legitimate combat operation, disaster response, search and rescue activities, and/or related military action in support of police operations.

-Funding is sourced from existing appropriations of implementing agencies and other appropriate funding sources identified by the Department of Budget and Management, subject to budgeting, accounting, and auditing laws.
+Funding comes from existing appropriations of implementing agencies for the component benefits, plus other appropriate funding sources identified by DBM in coordination with DILG and DND, subject to budgeting, accounting, and auditing laws.
+Succeeding-year funding is to be included in the implementing agencies’ budgets.

 Analyze Cases Smarter, Faster